Updated with responses from CNPP, June 24, 2019. The complete letter from CNPP can be viewed here.

 Lack of Scientific Rigor in the 2020 Dietary Guidelines process

 USDA’s office in charge of the Guidelines is called the Center for Nutrition Policy and Promotion (CNPP), and its members are clearly professional, well-educated, and hard working.
 They ran the two-day meeting with humor and a clear effort to maximize transparency—all to be commended.
-Yet a number of their decisions made clear that this process has only the slimmest chances of producing rigorous, evidence-based Dietary Guidelines.
+Yet a number of their decisions indicated that this process has only a slim chance of producing rigorous, evidence-based Dietary Guidelines.
 Here are some of the major points we observed:

 Lack of Specific Protocols